kmaida/auth-architecture-ng/tmb/README.md

 ## Frontend

-1. In your filesystem, open a console in the `auth-architecture/tmb/frontend` folder
+1. In your filesystem, open a console in the `auth-architecture-ng/tmb/frontend-ng` folder
-2. Remove the `.sample` suffix from `.env.sample` (no changes are needed to this sample file)
-3. Run `npm install`
+2. Run `npm install`
-4. Run `npm run dev` to run the development environment using [Vite](https://vite.dev), accessible in the browser at `http://localhost:5173`
+3. Run `npm start` to run the development environment, accessible in the browser at `http://localhost:4200`

 If you have the backend and FusionAuth both running, you should be able to log into the frontend app with the admin credentials provided in the FusionAuth installation section.